Ë: Filipino

+Since stressed vowels are marked with an acute accent (Éé), the Ë / ë, when stressed, will become Ë́ / ë́.

 French

 Ë appears in words like French Noël.
-Like in Dutch, it is used to indicate that the vowel should not be monophthonged.
+Like in Dutch, it is used to indicate that the vowel letter does not form a digraph with the preceding vowel letter but is pronounced separately.
 For example, Noël is pronounced [nɔɛl], whilst Noel would be pronounced [nwɛl].

 German

 Ë does not occur in the official German alphabet.
-However, a diaeresis above e in German occurs in a few proper names and ethnonyms, such as Ferdinand Piëch, Bernhard Hoëcker, Alëuten, Niuë.
+However, a diaeresis above e in German occurs in a few proper names and ethnonyms, such as Ferdinand Piëch, Bernhard Hoëcker, Alëuten, Niuë, Uëa.
 Occasionally, a diaeresis may be used in some well-known names, such as Italiën, which is usually written as Italien.
 Without a diaeresis, ie would be [iː] instead of [iə]; eu would be [ɔʏ] instead of [eu] and ae, oe, ue would be alternative representations of respectively ä, ö, ü.

 Hungarian

 Ë does not belong to the official Hungarian alphabet, but is usually applied in folklore notations and sometimes also in stylistic writing, e.g. is extensively used in the vocal oeuvre of Kodály.
 The reason is that open e (close to English hat, cat, cap) and closed ë (close to Spanish e) are distinguished in most spoken dialects, but is not indicated in writing because of the history of writing and due to little but observable areal variation.